MonsieurCode/android-source-patch/README.md

 6. [How to setup correct LCD resolution](http://www.chalk-elec.com/?p=1420)
 7. [How to use our new 10-inch integrated LCD](http://www.chalk-elec.com/?p=2060)

-## Addendum: Setup a Mac OS build environment
+## Addendum: Setup a native Mac OS build environment

 You can create a case-sensitive filesystem within your existing Mac OS environment using a disk image.
 To create the image, launch Disk Utility and select "New Image".
 A size of 25GB is the minimum to complete the build; larger numbers are more future-proof.
 Using sparse images saves space while allowing to grow later as the need arises.
 Be sure to select "case sensitive, journaled" as the volume format.